 |

-It is useful if you want to write a complex plug-in or add new features in the core (or if you just love C); to write simple applets in any language, see http://doc.glx-dock.org.
+It is useful if you want to write a plug-in, add new features in the core, or just love C.

 The installation is very easy and uses cmake.
 In a terminal, copy-paste the following commands :